One destination. Everything here!

 Explore some of the more amazing rock formations around Gato, including the stunning Cathedral rock.
 This is a great place to see sharks - we have seen as many as 15 whitetips circling.
 It is also possible to see blue-spotted rays.

-The mandarinfish is possibly the most beautiful fish in the world, and there are few places in the world where they can be seen.
-Malapascua is one of them.
+The mandarinfish is possibly the most beautiful fish in the world, certainly the most psychedelic.
+There are few places where they can be seen, but Malapascua is one of them.
 And - even better - on Thresher Diver's famous "Randy Mandy" dive you will see mating mandarinfish in their full glory!

 Lapus Lapus Island has some of the most spectacular coral growth we have ever seen.
 There is a huge variety of soft and hard coral, much of it in pristine condition.
 Other marine life includes giant frogfish, painted frogfish, smashing mantis shrimp, various sweetlips, cuttlefish and lionfish.
 There are many nudis, several varieties of commensal shrimp and also porcelain crabs.
 A great macro site and at the end of the dive you come to 8 meters onto a seemingly endless beautiful soft coral garden.